quinta-feira, 27 de março de 2025

 Afetar as emoções de alguém.

-11 – (UEMG-VESTIBULAR-2022) The climate expert Nina Lakhani thinks that “Jennifer Lawrence’s character will resonate with many female climate scientists”.
+11 – The climate expert Nina Lakhani thinks that “Jennifer Lawrence’s character will resonate with many female climate scientists”.

 Mark the option which best describes the meaning of Nina’s statement.